1999–2002 sale of British gold reserves

 Gordon Brown, the Chancellor of the Exchequer at the time, was principally responsible for the decision.

-The sale of British gold reserves was a policy pursued by HM Treasury over the period between 1999 and 2002, when gold prices were at their lowest in 20 years, following an extended bear market.
-The period itself has been dubbed by some commentators as the Brown Bottom or Brown's Bottom.
+The sale of the British gold reserve was a policy pursued by HM Treasury between 1999 and 2002, when gold prices were at their lowest in 20 years, following an extended declining market.
+395 tonnes of gold, or about half of the reserve, was sold off in a series of auctions, netting the Treasury $3.5 billion.
+In the ensuing 25 years, from 1999 to 2024, the price of gold increased at an average rate of 8% annually.

-The period takes its name from Gordon Brown, the Chancellor of the Exchequer, who decided to sell approximately half of the United Kingdom's gold reserves in a series of auctions.
-This amounted to 395 tonnes of gold sold for $3.5 billion.
-The gold price increased at an average of 8% annually in the 25 years from 1999–2024.
+Responsibility for the sale lay with Gordon Brown, the Chancellor of the Exchequer.
+This led some commentators to nickname the dip Brown Bottom or Brown's Bottom.

 Events

-The British government's intention to sell gold and reinvest the proceeds in foreign currency deposits, including euros, was announced on 7 May 1999, when the price of gold stood at US$282.40 per ounce (cf. the price in 1980: $850/oz) The official stated reason for this sale was to diversify the assets of the UK's reserves away from gold, which was deemed to be too volatile.
+The British government's intention to sell gold and reinvest the proceeds in foreign currency deposits, including euros, was announced on 7 May 1999, when the price of gold stood at US$282.40 per ounce (cf. the price in the January of 1980: $850/oz) The official stated reason for this sale was to diversify the assets of the UK's reserves away from gold, which was deemed to be too volatile.
 However, many critics believe that the decision to invest 40% of the gold sale proceeds into euro denominated assets was to show public support for the new euro currency.
 The gold sales funded a like-for-like purchase of financial instruments in different currencies.
 Studies performed by HM Treasury had shown that the overall volatility of the UK's reserves could be reduced by 20% from the sale.

 The advance notice of the substantial sales drove the price of gold down by 10% by the time of the first auction on 6 July 1999.
 With many gold traders shorting, gold reached a low point of US$252.80 on 20 July.
 The UK eventually sold about 395 tonne of gold over 17 auctions from July 1999 to March 2002, at an average price of about US$275 per ounce, raising approximately US$3.5 billion.

 To deal with this and other prospective sales of gold reserves, a consortium of central banks — including the European Central Bank and the Bank of England — were pushed to sign the Washington Agreement on Gold in September 1999, limiting gold sales to 400 tonne per year for 5 years.
 This triggered a sharp rise in the price of gold, from around US$260 per ounce to around $330 per ounce in two weeks, before the price fell away again into 2000 and early 2001.
 The Central Bank Gold Agreement was renewed in 2004 and 2009.